OpenEnergyPlatform/oeplatform/README.md

 ### Setup the python

 Once this is done, you can proceed with the installation of the actual platform by cloning the repository.
+Uninstall django-bootstrap3:

+    pip uninstall django-bootstrap3

 Install the required python libraries:

     pip install -r requirements.txt